Want to see a little robusta vs arabica action? Well, in this post we dive into robusta coffee, what it is, and how it differs from arabica.

 In espresso land (yes – I mean Italy) high-quality robusta is desired because of the crema and flavor it adds to the espresso.

 So if you like harsher, more earthy flavor notes, you may like a little robusta in your blend.
 Or, if you’re after a nice thick crema on your espresso, then a high-quality robusta might just do the trick.

 The robusta coffee plant is a resilient little plant.
 It can withstand hot temperatures (30°C and over) and full sun.
 It likes to stay hydrated and requires a lot of water to be happy & healthy.

-In the wild it grows to around ten meters tall, but when grown for commercial use is pruned to a height which makes harvesting easier, around five meters.
+In the wild, it grows to around ten meters tall, but when grown for commercial use is pruned to a height that makes harvesting easier, around five meters.

 The flowers are white and smell sweet like jasmine.

 The fruit of the robusta coffee plant turns deep red as it ripens, and takes around 6 to 8 months to do so.
 The fruit does not all ripen at the same time, much like blueberries – there can be ripe and unripe fruit on the same branch.